Crate quick_csv [−] [src]

 - deserialize into you

-:- similar to
+bytes_columns:- similar to

-, which means you may want to convert it to &str first - performance gain compared to
+columnsbut columns are of type&[u8], which means you may want to convert it to &str first - performance gain compared to

-is minimal, use it only if you really need to as it is less convenient
+columnsis minimal, use it only if you really need to as it is less convenient

 - similar to